Skip to Content

 The Rest Plus is also Amazon Alexa-compatible.
 If you are already using Alexa-enabled devices at home, the Rest+ is a great addition to your smart home lineup.

-One of my favorite additions to the Rest+ is probably that it has a noise-monitoring function and the ability to talk to your child through the device.
-Keep in mind that this audio monitor feature isn’t available on the 2nd generation Rest Plus.
+One of my favorite additions to the Rest+ is that it has a noise-monitoring function and the ability to talk to your child through the device.
+Keep in mind that this audio monitor feature is only available on the 1st generation Rest Plus.

 If you want to operate the Hatch with your phone, you’ll need both a bluetooth and wifi connection.
 If you are traveling and don’t have that connectivity, you can still use the buttons on the Hatch.

-The Rest+ is a great option if you’re looking for a portable sound machine, nightlight, and okay-to-wake clock in one.
+The Rest+ is a great option if you’re looking for a portable sound machine, nightlight, okay-to-wake clock, and you want to move it around the house or take it on-the-go.

 Quick Overview of the Rest Plus: